MISSION STATEMENT

 Parent/Teacher Conferences

 Throughout the year, an appointment for a conference can be made with teachers before or after school.
 From time to time, a teacher may request a conference with the parents.
-Teachers are not available to discuss students progress during instructional hours.
+Teachers are not available to discuss students' progress during instructional hours.

 Honor Roll - Achievement Awards

-Kindergarten, First and Second Grades
+Kindergarten, First and Second Grades:

-Outstanding and Satisfactory is Second Honors
+Second Honors: Outstanding and Satisfactory

-Third –Eighth Grades
+Third –Eighth Grades:

-Students will have all core subjects averaged together to determine their GPA which will place them on the correct Honor Roll and no N or U’s on their report cards are allowed for students to be eligible for Honor Roll.
+Students will have all core subjects averaged together to determine their GPA which will place them on the correct Honor Roll and no N’s or U’s on their report cards are allowed for students to be eligible for Honor Roll.

 Report Cards

 Report cards are distributed four times each year according to the school’s calendar.
 St. Catherine of Siena Catholic School uses the Diocesan scale for grading.
-End of quarter grade

 Averages are converted into letter grades in all major subjects for grades 3 –8.

-Grade A: superior – (100-94)
+Grade A: Superior

 *Student Service Plans may allow for modifications to the grading system.